melxx001/redux-typescript-starter/README.md

 # Basic React, Typescript & Webpack

-This branch has a basic example of React with Typescript bundled using Webpack.
+This branch has a basic example of React with Typescript bundled using Webpack and reloaded with Webpack Dev Server.

+You can find more information at http://www.hichamelhammouchi.com/development/2016/06/26/universal-react-redux-typescript/#adding-webpack-dev-server

 ## Installation